Please click on the listed questions to access the answers below

 Additionally, student organizations are an important source of support, especially for international students.
 International student organizations include the Indian Students Association, the Chinese Students and Scholars Association, the Muslim Students Association, the Korean Students Association, and several others.
 See a list of chartered student organizations here.

-NMSU does not organize or sponsor a host family program involving homestays, however we do coordinate with community groups a Friendship Family Program (FFP).
-The coordinator of this group matches community families with interested international students based on common interests and other factors.
+NMSU does not organize or sponsor a host family program involving homestays, however we do coordinate with community groups.
+The coordinator of a given group matches community families with interested international students based on common interests and other factors.
 After being introduced, the student(s) and family socialize regularly and the family may act as a helpful community resource.
-Students interested in this program should contact the ISSS office in the Garcia Annex Building, Room 246, and speak to Mary Jaspers, Director, ISSS.
+Students interested in this program should contact the ISSS office in the Garcia Annex Building, Room 246.

 Currently NMSU enrolls more than 1200 international students from over 80 countries.
 The largest international student populations are from India, Mexico, Saudi Arabia, Kuwait, and China.**